Nyft-i/Nyft-i.github.io/_posts/2025-07-30-Rot-and-Ruin-1.md

 ---
 layout: post
+tags:
+  - fiction
-tags: fiction almara
+  - almara
-title: "Rot and Ruin | Chapter 1 - Preperations"
+title: Rot and Ruin | Chapter 1 - Preparations
 ---
 <p>Pyria cries a lot these days.
 She doesn't let anybody see that she's upset though; there are too many people that rely on her, she tells herself.
 She knows that's not completely true though, but it's what her family had always told her.
 Her old family.
 Nowadays, she's surrounded by people who care about her plentifully.
 They understand her struggles, but, to her credit, they do rely on her.
 She knows that if she were to show weakness, it would not be judged.
 It would probably help her out.
 But she can't bring herself to do so.
 She still has a point to prove.</p>